 6.1 The prices, features, and options of DocuSign Signature depend on the Subscription Plan selected by Customer as well as any changes instigated by Customer.
 For example: (a) if Customer adds Authorized Users, DocuSign will charge the applicable subscription amount for each additional Authorized User; or (b) if Customer sends more Envelopes than are included in your Subscription Plan, DocuSign may charge for additional envelopes or assign Customer to a new Subscription Plan.
 Customer may also purchase optional services on a periodic or per-use basis.
 DocuSign may change the prices for or alter the features and options in a particular Subscription Plan without notice.

-This Attachment was last updated on September 15, 2017.
-Unless otherwise defined in this Service Attachment, capitalized terms will have the meaning given to them in the Terms.
+This Service Schedule was last updated on May 16, 2018.
+Unless otherwise defined in this Service Schedule, capitalized terms will have the meaning given to them in these Terms.

 3. ADDITIONAL CUSTOMER RESPONSIBILITIES

 3.1 DocuSign’s provision of the DocuSign Rooms service is conditioned on Customer’s acknowledgement of and agreement to the following: